There are billions of pills swallowed each year, with the sole intent to reduce stomach acid.

 - Bad Moods.
 Gluten can impact your neurotransmitters.
 Our brains are exquisitely sensitive to fluctuations in our environment and our body’s general health.
 The neurotransmitters serotonin and GABA are more prevalent in your gastrointestinal tract than in your brain.
 (I know, hard to believe!)
 If your gut lining is damaged due to extended use or misuse of potent acid blockers, or consumption of gluten, then your brain chemicals are imbalanced.
 This leads to depression and anxiety.

 If you think you have NCGS, the simplest, most inexpensive actions you can start today are to avoid antacids and to stop eating gluten for 6 months.
-There’s a good chance you’ll feel a whole lot better!
+Consider supplements that contain DPPIV as well.
+There’s a good chance you’ll feel a whole lot better just by simple dietary restrictions though!
+Always try that first, before medications and supplements.